 Current Japan Travel Alerts:

-The State Department recently updated the Japan Country Information sheet at Travel.State.gov.
-Click the following link to read recent updates to the Special Circumstances section.
+On March 31, 2014, the State Department updated the Japan Country Information sheet at Travel.State.gov.
+Click the following link to read updates to the Special Circumstances section.

-4. Radiation, Health and Food Safety Information Post-Fukushima (from the U.S. Embassy Tokyo)
+3. Radiation, Health and Food Safety Information Post-Fukushima (Updated by the U.S. Embassy Tokyo on March 28, 2014)

-On August 30, 2013, the Japan Meteorological Agency (JMA) launched the Emergency Warning System.
-Emergency Warnings are issued to alert people to the significant likelihood of catastrophes in association with natural phenomena of extraordinary magnitude.
+The Japan Meteorological Agency Emergency Warning System issues warnings to alert people to the significant likelihood of catastrophes in association with natural phenomena of extraordinary magnitude.
 Read more about the Emergency Warning System at http://www.jma.go.jp/jma/en/Emergency_Warning/ew_index.html